-• Mouth rinsing with an antimicrobial agent such as chlorhexidine is recommended before the surgery (e.g. GUM® PAROEX® 0.12%).
+• Mouth rinsing with an antimicrobial agent such as chlorhexidine is recommended before the surgery.

 Pre- and Post-Medication

 • Antibiotic therapy may be provided at the discretion of the practitioner and should follow current standards of care (See e.g. Testori et al. 2012).